artistCDMJ/Draw2Paint/README.md

 **Holdout** - sets a Holdout Shader to whatever is selected so areas appear to be transparent for prep before camera render

+**Face Mask Groups**

+**FMG+** -generate face mask groups from islands (based on vertex groups, just renamed for context in painting)

+Select, Deselect, Set(assign) and Unset(unassign) Face Mask groups based on selections in Texture Paint while using Face Select Masking
+Workflow is apparent when using 3d projection paint on complex mesh object and wanting to Fill tool areas quickly for blockout - Generate the new groups and then you can toggle through to mask them while painting with Face Select Masking on.

 **Sculpt 2D Controls**

 Copy, Erase and Liquid Sculpt